Red Velvet Brownies that actually taste like red velvet, without compromising on the fudgy brownie texture.

 Instructions

-- Put the white sugar and light brown sugar in a large mixing bowl, then add the melted butter and whisk together until combined.1 cup Sugar, ¼ cup Light Brown Sugar
+- Put the white sugar and light brown sugar in a large mixing bowl, then add the melted butter and whisk together until combined.200 g (1 cup) Granulated Sugar (Caster Sugar), 55 g (¼ cup) Light Brown Sugar, 85 g (¾ stick) Unsalted Butter

 - Add the eggs, egg yolk and vanilla and mix together.
-Be careful not to overmix - we are not trying to add air into the mixture as that will make the brownies cakey.3 Eggs, 1 Egg Yolk, 1 teaspoon Vanilla
+Be careful not to overmix - we are not trying to add air into the mixture as that will make the brownies cakey.3 Large Eggs, 1 Large Egg Yolk, 1 tsp Vanilla Extract

-- Take a couple of tablespoons of the batter and put them into a small bowl, add your red gel food coloring to this bowl and mix it in until the gel is all incorporated and there are no lumps.
-Add this mixture into the main bowl of batter and mix until combined.⅓ cup Vegetable Oil, ½ teaspoon Red Food Coloring
+- Take a couple of tablespoons of the batter and put them into a small bowl.
+Add your red gel food coloring to this bowl and mix it in until the gel is all incorporated and there are no lumps.
+Add this mixture into the main bowl of batter and mix until combined.80 ml (⅓ cup) Vegetable Oil, ½ tsp Red Food Coloring

 - Optional: If you like, you can add some white chocolate chips at this stage.
-I decided I liked the brownies better without.¾ cup White Chocolate Chips
+I decided I liked the brownies better without.130 g (¾ cup) White Chocolate Chips

-- Remove from the oven and let cool completely before attempting to frost and slice.
+- Remove from the oven and let cool completely before frosting and slicing.

-- Beat the room temperature butter and cream cheese together until smooth and combined.4 oz Cream Cheese, ¾ stick Butter
+- Beat the room temperature butter and cream cheese together until smooth and combined.115 g (4 oz) Cream Cheese, 85 g (¾ stick) Unsalted Butter

 - Spread over the red velvet brownies before slicing.